mlegy/RSSFeedFilter/README.md

 =============

-Simple RSS Feed Filter with python ead your trigger configuration from a triggers.txt file every time your application starts, and use the triggers specified there.
+Simple RSS Feed Filter with python

+Read your trigger configuration from a triggers.txt file every time your application starts, and use the triggers specified there.

 Consider the following example trigger configuration file: